Skip to content

 Many international organizations and NGOs in Poland offer internship opportunities.
 Websites like ErasmusIntern.org and Volunteer World can be great resources.

-10. Utilize social media and personal branding
+10. Utilize social media and personal branding for career development

 Creating a strong online presence can help attract potential employers.
 LinkedIn is essential for professional networking, but consider using platforms like Twitter to engage in industry discussions.